20+ Times Wild Foxes Visited People's Homes And They Shared The Incredible Photos Online

 Yep, that will happen!

-You're now pals, congrats!
+You're now pals; congrats!

 Should you feed your little foxy visitors?
-BBC Wildlife Says:
+BBC Wildlife says:

-"If you want to, yes; lots of people feed foxes, either regularly or occasionally, and get a great deal of enjoyment from doing so, but please be aware they are wild animals - feed and watch them, but don't try and tame them."
+"If you want to, yes; lots of people feed foxes, either regularly or occasionally, and get a great deal of enjoyment from doing so, but please be aware they are wild animals - feed and watch them, but don't try to tame them."

 He was thirsty.

-Foxes require cover for their dens, your home and microwave might make good cover when they're out and about.
+Foxes require cover for their dens; your home and microwave might make good cover when they're out and about.

 You nap where you gotta.